Gourav123-sys/Fullstack-Personal-Finance-Vizualizer/README.md

 - **Budget Tracking** - Monitor spending against budgets
 - **Over-budget Alerts** - Get notified when exceeding limits
 - **Budget Insights** - Detailed analysis of budget performance
+- **View, Edit, and Delete All Budgets** - See all your budgets grouped by month/year in a responsive, scrollable table.
+Edit or delete instantly with no confirmation required.

 ### 🏷️ **Category Management**

 - **Custom Categories** - Create personalized expense categories
 - **Color-coded Categories** - Visual distinction with custom colors
 - **Category-wise Analysis** - Detailed spending by category
+- **Instant Delete** - Delete categories instantly (no confirmation modal)

 ### 🇮🇳 **Indian Localization**